DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/docs/error_tracking.md

 **Note**: To configure the tool using the EU endpoint, set the `DATADOG_SITE` environment variable to `datadoghq.eu`.
 To override the full URL for the intake endpoint, define the `DATADOG_DSYM_INTAKE_URL` environment variable.

-## Manually uploading Android Proguard Mapping Files to Datadog
+## Manually upload Android ProGuard mapping files to Datadog

-If you are using the `--obfuscate` parameter on Android builds, you will need to upload your Proguard mapping file to Datadog in order to deobfuscate your stack traces.
-The [Gradle Plugin for datadog Android SDK][1] supports uploading your mapping file directly to Datadog.
+If you are using the `--obfuscate` parameter on Android builds, and you wish to deobfuscate your traces, you need to upload your ProGuard mapping file to Datadog.
+The [Gradle plugin for the Datadog Android SDK][1] supports uploading your mapping file directly to Datadog.

-You can configure the plugin by adding the following to you `./android/app/build.gradle` file:
+You can configure the plugin by adding the following lines to your `./android/app/build.gradle` file:

 ```
 plugins {